 Do Seating Arrangements have an Impact on Student Learning?

-Now that schools are transitioning back to in-person classrooms, let’s reflect on something we haven’t thought about in a long time: classroom seating arrangements.
+Let’s reflect on something we haven’t thought about in a long time: classroom seating arrangements.

 Take a look at your class and you will notice that most of the students will choose to occupy the same seat every day.
 Some prefer to sit at the back, others in front and a few students opt to sit near aisles or close to windows or doors.
 Is there a reason for their preferences?
 More importantly, do the seating arrangements affect the learning process?